 I remember my wife showing this tenant around the property when it became vacant and raving about how good looking he was.
 She also did the check in so I’ve never actually met him but I have spoken to him on the phone a few times.

 Friday came and I decided to get a taxi from work and get dropped off around the corner from my tenants house so my wife had no chance of spotting my car if she did turn up.
 I decided to climb onto the garage roofs opposite my property, armed with my camera and telescopic lens where I could get a better view and a good shot.
 I laid on the roof for around an hour in the dark and cold, continually focussing my camera on my rental property so I could get the perfect shot for evidence purposes.

 Whilst I was up there waiting I zoomed into the roof area and noticed that I have a few tiles missing and the guttering is coming away from the roof.
-My questions, therefore, is: does anybody know a good roofing contractor in the Croydon area?Show Form To Book A Tax Planning Consultation
+My questions, therefore, is: does anybody know a good roofing contractor in the Croydon area?Show Book a Tax Planning Consultation

 Please Log-In OR Become a member to reply to comments or subscribe to new comment notifications.